-On March 17, 2023, the Board, upon unanimous recommendation of the Audit Committee, resolved to propose to Shareholders that Grant Thornton be appointed as its auditor upon the expiry of the term of appointment of KPMG on May 11, 2023.
-Attached to this information circular as Schedule "F" are copies of the documents filed with the applicable securities regulatory authorities relating to the change of auditor, including copies of the Notice of Change of Auditor and letters from KPMG, as predecessor auditor, and Grant Thornton, as successor auditor, (collectively, the "Reporting Package").
-The Reporting Package will be filed on SEDAR at www.sedar.com under the Corporation's profile on or about March 31, 2023.
-As indicated in the Notice of Change of Auditor, there were no reportable events (including disagreements, unresolved issues and consultations) in connection with the audits of the Corporation's financial statements by KPMG for the two most recently completed financial years as at the date of the Notice of Change of Auditor, being the reports for the financial years ended December 31, 2022 and 2021.
+On March 11, 2024, the Board, upon unanimous recommendation of the Audit Committee, resolved to propose to Shareholders that Grant Thornton be appointed as its auditor upon the expiry of the term of appointment of Grant Thornton US on May 9, 2024.
+Attached to this information circular as Schedule "F" are copies of the documents filed with the applicable securities regulatory authorities relating to the change of auditor, including copies of the Notice of Change of Auditor and letters from Grant Thornton US, as predecessor auditor, and Grant Thornton, as successor auditor, (collectively, the "Reporting Package").
+The Reporting Package was filed on SEDAR+ at www.sedarplus.ca under the Corporation's profile on March 21, 2024.
+As indicated in the Notice of Change of Auditor, there were no reportable events (including disagreements, unresolved issues and consultations) in connection with the audit of the Corporation's financial statements by Grant Thornton US for the most recently completed financial year as at the date of the Notice of Change of Auditor, being the report for the financial year ended December 31, 2023.

-To be effective, the resolution to appoint Grant Thornton as auditors of the Corporation and to authorize the Directors to fix their remuneration must be approved by a simple majority of the votes cast by Shareholders, present or represented by proxy, at the Meeting.
+To be effective, the resolution to appoint Grant Thornton as auditors of the Corporation and to authorize the directors to fix their remuneration must be approved by a simple majority of the votes cast by Shareholders, present or represented by proxy, at the Meeting.

-The persons named in the enclosed form of proxy, if not expressly directed to the contrary in such form of proxy, will vote such proxies in favour of a resolution to appoint Grant Thornton LLP as auditors of the Corporation and to authorize the directors to fix their remuneration.
+The persons named in the enclosed form of proxy, if not expressly directed to the contrary in such form of proxy, will vote such proxies in favour of a resolution to appoint Raymond Chabot Grant Thornton LLP as auditors of the Corporation and to authorize the directors to fix their remuneration.